darka/darka-blog-src/content/posts/generating-png-in-python.md

     return zlib.compress(data_bytes)
 {{< /highlight >}}

-With these two functions we can generate the data field for the IDAT data chunk.
+With these two functions we can generate the data field for the IDAT data chunk:

+{{< highlight python >}}
+def make_idat(image: Image) -> bytes:
+    encoded_data = encode_data(image)
+    compressed_data = compress_data(encoded_data)
+    return compressed_data
+{{< /highlight >}}

 Note that PNG files can have multiple IDAT chunks, but for demonstration purposes we will only write one.

 # Writing the PNG

-Let's put this all together and write a function to output the whole PNG image:
+Let's put all of this together and write a function to output the whole PNG image.
+We will start out by outputting the PNG header:

 {{< highlight python >}}
 def dump_png(out: BinaryIO, image: Image) -> None:
     out.write(HEADER)  # start by writing the header
 {{< /highlight >}}

-Let's consolidate all we need for the IHDR chunk and write that out:
+Now let's consolidate all we need for the Image Header IHDR chunk.

+The width and the height are just the dimensions of the image.
+Bit depth refers to the number of bits used to represent each channel (not pixel).
+In our case, each value in an RGB triple is represented by 1 byte (0-255), so the bit depth will be 8.
+Colour type describes the colour model of the image.
+An image defined by RGB triples with no alpha channel has [colour type 2.][colour types]

 {{< highlight python >}}
     assert len(image) > 0
     width = len(image[0])